 - 1. Which pieces holistically (most efficiently) give evidence that together cover all of the relevant outcomes? - 2.
-Is this the best evidence I have, showing that I have met all of the requirements for the pass grade.
+Is this the best evidence I have, showing that I have met the learning outcomes.

 Confirming the evidence selection

 When the candidate has selected the evidence to form their portfolio, this must be reviewed by the internal assessor to ensure;